khadas/android_test_vts/doc/testcase_develop_manual/codelab_hidl_hal_test.md

 `<option name="binary-test-type" value="hal_hidl_gtest" />`

+Also note that the test module name can be no more than 43 characters in length.

 You can now use one of the following four preconditions to describe when your HIDL HAL test should be run.